-- (a) Fittings shall have sufficient strength to sustain two times the rated load of the sling without visible permanent deformation. - (b) All surfaces of fittings shall be cleanly finished and sharp edges removed. - (c) When employed, hooks shall meet the requirements of ASME B30.10. - (d) When employed, rigging hardware shall meet the requirements of ASME B30.26.
+- (a) Fittings shall have sufficient strength to sustain 2 times the rated load of the sling without visible permanent deformation. - (b) Fitting surfaces in contact with the sling shall be finished to remove edges that could damage the sling. - (c) When employed, hooks shall meet the requirements of ASME B30.10. - (d) When employed, rigging hardware shall meet the requirements of ASME B30.26.